 How Much Money Can Drug Testing Business Make?

 As the saying goes, you get out of it what you put into it, but not always.
-The amount of money a drug and alcohol testing business makes is highly dependant on the market you open it, the person who starts it, how hard they work, and how smart they are.
+The amount of money a drug and alcohol testing business makes is highly dependent on the market you open it, the person who starts it, how hard they work, and how smart they are.

 In our opinion, if you are focusing on your business full-time you will not have a hard time making money.